Coca-Cola plans energy drinks under namesake brand

-(Reuters) - Coca-Cola Co (KO.N) said on Thursday it plans to launch two energy drinks under its namesake brand, its latest move to diversify away from sugary sodas.
+Nov 8 (Reuters) - Coca-Cola Co said on Thursday it plans to launch two energy drinks under its namesake brand, its latest move to diversify away from sugary sodas.

 Coca-Cola, in an emailed statement, declined to provide a timeline for the launch of the drinks, to be named “Coca-Cola Energy” and “Coca-Cola Energy No Sugar.”